 RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, group discussions and project work.

 Through RMIT University’s online learning portal, myRMIT, you will be able to view online resources and learning activities created by lecturers, access course materials via Blackboard, collaborate with lecturers and fellow students, and access your student email account.

 Educational software, the Learning Hub, resources and printers are accessible on campus via the RMIT wireless network using your own laptop, tablet or smart phone or via computer facilities on-campus.
 You will be able to access the same software from home using myDesktop.

 Find out more about student computing at RMIT.

-Business Internship electives where you take up a position for one or two days per week for one semester.
-These positions are normally unpaid and are designed to develop your soft skills and increase your overall employability upon graduation.
-The placement must be self-sourced.
+Business Internship electives, where you work in a professional setting for one or two days a week for one semester.
+Positions are normally unpaid and are designed to develop your communication and leadership skills (soft skills) and increase your overall employability once you graduate.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

 Completing a global mobility program can help you to stand out in the job market.